RobWiederstein/retirementDash/README.md

 The counties tab displays the filtered results in a tabular form.
 The user may select variables and sort and download the counties that meet his or her criteria.
-This is particulary useful for preserving the results.
+This is particularly useful for preserving the results.

 ### Step 3 Analysis Tab